oayanda/Deploying-Applications-Into-Kubernetes-Cluster/project_22.md

 An abstract way to expose an application running on a set of Pods as a network service.

-The Service manifest file is similar to that of the Pod.
+The Service manifest file fields are similar to that of the Pod.
 Let's take a look.
 Create a yaml file for Service - ***nginx-service.yaml***

 ```bash
 apiVersion: v1